 The historic hotel, known for its grand architecture and surrounding Rocky Mountain scenery, inspired Stephen King's The Shining and played a major role in the book's second film adaptation, which portrayed Stephen King's vision for the film.
 Hotel guests report paranormal activity, none of it sinister, which has been attributed to former housekeepers, past guests and even the hotel's first owners, F.O. and Flora Stanley-all of whom are pleasant ghosts.

 The festival parlays classic horror films with contemporary ones, presenting international works from emerging and established filmmakers.
-In 2013, the films represented 13 countries.
+The films represented 13 countries.
 SFF further perpetuates the genre by incorporating student works and awarding a Stanley Dean's Cup.
 In honor of veteran achievement, the festival also presents a Visionary Award.
-Notable attendees have included actor, director, writer and producer Eli Roth (the first Visionary Award recipient); director James DeMonaco; producer Jason Blum; and actor Ethan Hawke.
+Notable attendees have included actor, director, writer and producer Eli Roth (the first Visionary Award recipient); director James DeMonaco; producer Jason Blum; and actor Ethan Hawke and actor Elijah Wood.

 Typically, the program presents feature-length works as well as shorts, such as The Purge, Sightseers, Cabin Fever, Haunted Castle and others.
 Book signings, themed meals, a masquerade ball and additional events round out the weekend of scary fun.
 Like other film festivals, movies are shown more than once, giving attendees multiple opportunities to see the film of their choice.
 The festival makes a point of screening Colorado premieres, U.S. premieres and world premieres.